kawaicheung/book-on-naming-things/manuscript/Ch_Verbs.md

 `RecreateAPIKey()` could make me think, incorrectly, that an already-used API key will be reinstated. `RegenerateAPIKey()` makes me think, correctly, that the new API key won't be revived from the ashes.

+### Delete

-Delete is a loaded term.
+Now let's consider `Delete`.
+It's, indeed, a loaded term.
 On the surface, we know it means something like “get rid of this thing and never let me see it again.”
 And, that's generally good enough for users.
 But, programmatically, this could mean a number of things.
 I might be placing a flag on a record in a database, removing a relationship between items to prevent access, or, actually hard deleting the record for good.

-When I use the term Delete as part of a method name, I usually don't care about the implementation -- I only care about the meaning in the scope of the class I'm working in.
-In a method like Delete(int project_id) on a ProjectsController class, I only care that executing this  method means the project is no longer accessible by the user.
-Whether aspects of the project still remain behind-the-scenes is irrelevant.
+When I use the term `Delete` as part of a method name, I _usually_ don't care about the implementation --- I only care about the meaning in the scope of the class I'm working in.
+In a method like `Delete(int project_id)` on a `ProjectsController` class, I only care that executing this method means a user can no longer access it.
+Whether aspects of the project still remain intact behind-the-scenes is irrelevant.

-I make an exception when a method does perform a true, irreversible delete on data that's not easily recreatable -- when I'm not softly removing, dropping, clearing, hiding, or deactivating, but in fact, I'm permanently destroying something, for good.
+However, I think it's prudent to make an exception when a method does perform a _true, irreversible hard-delete on data that's not easily recreatable_ --- when I'm not softly removing, dropping, clearing, hiding, or deactivating, but in fact, I'm permanently destroying something, for good.

 Choosing such a term is difficult.
 Eradicate?
 Destroy?
 Burn?

 Ruby on Rails creator David Heinemeier Hansson reserves the term Incinerate in Basecamp to separate a normal, soft delete, from the sweaty-palms kind of delete.
 It's become part of the technical lexicon for the development team.
 “When we talk about incineration within the app, it means this one, specific thing.”

+_Some would argue that I'm detailing implementation...._

 [Perhaps add a list of better verbs instead of Create, Update, Get, Delete]